Accidental death and dismemberment insurance offers financial protection in the event of death or loss of limb or function due to an accident.

 Individuals in High-Risk Occupations

-Those Who Want to Supplement Existing Life Insurance
+Those Seeking to Supplement Existing Insurance

 Many people purchase AD&D coverage in addition to their regular life insurance policy.
 This provides extra coverage specifically for accidental death, essentially “doubling” the death benefit if you pass away due to an accident.

-Anybody Seeking Affordable Protection
+Anyone Seeking Affordable Protection

 How Much Does AD&D Insurance Cost?